kemapak/factorial-tdd/factorial-tdd.md

 		}
 		```

+---
-1. Repeat for __Given x is not passed , should throw an exception (no parameter passed)__
+- Repeat for __Given x is not passed , should throw an exception (no parameter passed)__
-	1. Write the test, run the test. ==**Test Passes**==...
-See `/test/index.11.test.js`.
+	1. Write the test, run the test.
+Tests do pass.
+See `/test/factorial.11.test.js`.
 It turns out that not passing a parameter and passing an uninitialized variable as parameter throw the same exception.
 They are both `undefined`.

 		| No Parameter  | Undefined Variable     |
 		|:--            |:--                     |